-Nazkhatoon is one of the most popular and delicious local foods in Iranian cuisine.
+Badkoubeh Kookoo is one of the most important and yummy local dishes made in the north of Iran.

 Maani-Pilaf is a tasty and colourful local Iranian food made with several ingredients, including rice and meat.

 Gheymeh Rizeh, a local dish originally made in Iran’s Isfahan, is prepared with small meatballs, chickpea flour and fragrant green-leaf vegetables.